szabgab/slides/aws-lambda/intro.md

 * Configure public hostname to access the API call.

-* Set up some database in AWS to hold our data.
+* Set up database in AWS to hold our data.

 * Cron / schedule an event.

 * Send mail from AWS Lambda

 ## Resources
 {id: resources}